 Some websites leave us slightly disoriented, struggling to find the section we were looking for.
 Then there are those that feel like an effortless browse, as if one button intuitively leads us to the next.

-When creating a website, the different elements of the page should come together in guiding visitors through your site seamlessly and with ease.
+When deciding to create a website, the different elements of the page should come together in guiding visitors through your site seamlessly and with ease.
 One element that plays a decisive role in the user experience of your site and greatly affects navigation, is the menu.

 What are website menus?